 McNab House & Gardens

 Pompano Beach’s rich cultural heritage dates back to 1908, and is the second oldest city in Broward County.
 Over the decades, there have been countless historic buildings demolished and replaced with new construction.
 While new development is essential for a community’s success, the history of a community contributes greatly to its personality.
 Historic preservation provides a link to the roots of the community and its people.
-Overall, historic preservation adds to the quality of life making for a more livable community.
-The location where the McNab house is currently located is being proposed for a development named Atlantic One.
-Atlantic One will consist of retail space, rental apartments and townhouses ranging from three- to five-story buildings.
-The McNab house and garage is subject to be demolished and an important part of Pompano Beach’s History will be lost forever.
-The preservation initiative to save the McNab house and garage was driven by the Pompano Beach Historical Society with strong support from the McNab Family and numerous stakeholders in Pompano Beach.
+Overall, historic preservation adds to the quality of life, making for a more livable community.
+The McNab House and garage preservation initiative is an important part of saving Pompano Beach’s history.
+The effort to save the McNab House and garage from demolition was driven by the Pompano Beach Historical Society with strong support from the McNab Family and numerous stakeholders in Pompano Beach.

 Purpose and Intent of McNab House & Botanical Garden Project

 |Activate||McNab Park with a restaurant and garden component.|

 |Create||A unique, one-of-a-kind destination that enhances the quality of life for residents and visitors alike in Pompano Beach.|

 |Continue||Economic development along the Atlantic Blvd.
 Corridor to increase job opportunities and fortify the fiscal health of the city.|

 • April 16th 2019 the CRA Board voted to preserve the existing McNab House built in 1926 and

 gave staff direction to relocate the house to McNab Park (2250 E. Atlantic Blvd) within the East

 • The McNab House will be refurbished to provide for restaurant space.
 The remainder of McNab Park is intended to be transformed into public open space, including a botanical garden.